 The theme of this rule Don’t copy your competition, so why am I going on about people who wanted to show how different they are from their competition?
 The fact is, obsessing about your competition IN ANY WAY can be deeply harmful to the brand you have been carefully building.

-There’s this guy called Simon Sinek who gives advice about business and stuff.
+There’s a guy called Simon Sinek who gives advice about business and stuff.
 Now, you’ve probably been watching his videos/attending his events for a long, long time… but I’m ashamed to say I hadn’t actually heard of him until three months ago.
-And, wow, isn’t he great?!
+Pretty embarrassing.

 In a video I watched the other day, Simon explains how businesses rant on about the competition.
 He draws a picture of listening to the people from two global players: the folks at Apple talking about solving problems, and the folks at Microsoft talk about beating Apple… which of those two companies would you call the most inventive?